Our residency program includes educational and research opportunities that provide a balanced educational experience.

 Provides pediatric orthopaedic rotations for the residency program with a faculty of ten fellowship trained pediatric orthopaedic surgeons.

-The primary location for the adult reconstruction rotations.
+The Veterans Affairs Medical Center is the primary location for the adult reconstruction rotations.
 The Minneapolis VA Medical Center does more total joints than any other VA Medical Center in the country.
 This provides a well supervised experience for the resident to learn primary and revision total joint arthroplasties.

 Provides a unique Level 1 trauma experience in a privately owned hospital with exposure to all areas of orthopaedic trauma.
 Additionally residents are exposed to adult reconstruction, shoulder, hand, and foot and ankle surgery.